Sabrinas Organizing

 • You don't need as much money to live, so you can make less and enjoy life more.

-• It is cheaper to heat and cool your house than in a larger place.
+• It is cheaper to heat and cool your house than a larger place.

-• Maintenance of a smaller place is a lot more affordable than that of a more lager place.
+• Maintaining a smaller place is much more affordable than keeping a larger one.
 You can probably get an affordable cleaning service to clean your home.

-• You can buy items that are better quality and have a multipurpose, so you will shop less.
+• You can buy items of better quality that are multipurpose, which means you will shop less often.

 • Multipurpose items can minimize the need for unitaskers in your home.

-Here are just some Multipuprose appliances I found on Amazon (affiliate):
+Here are just some Multipurpose appliances I found on Amazon (affiliate):

 4th benefit of living in a small home: it's great for the environment: